exercism/v3/docs/maintainers/README.md

 ## New track structures

 The key thing to understand about v3 is that we are making a strong distinction between Concept Exercises and Practice Exercises.
-All existing exercises will become Practice exercises - exercises where students can practice the ideas they are learning, and discuss them with a mentor.
+All existing exercises will become Practice Exercises - exercises where students can practice the ideas they are learning, and discuss them with a mentor.
 The new Concept Exercises will be written from scratch, each with the aim of teaching one or more programming concepts that are necessary to become fluent in a given language.

 We want to crowd-source the creation of these Concept Exercises, providing clear guidelines and instructions for contributors.
 We are doing this by asking maintainers to create a GitHub Issue for each Concept Exercise.